RaptorRush135/Fundamentos-LIS/README.md

 This competence was obtained no long after the first delivery of the project, after we analyzed and compared the different life cycle models, we went on and selected the prototype model.
 This model was the one we considered to be the most suitable for our project, since it´s currently being developed as a mobile application, working with prototypes will benefit the development team, as well as the client.

-We also had to prepare an exposition about the prototype model, including and example of how it was used during the development of a project.
+We also had to prepare an exposition about the prototype model, including an example of how it was used during the development of a project.
 Doing this helped us to better understand the model we choose and made us realize that it was the model that would best suit our project.